Quadratic Equations Concepts with Examples – Class 10 Math

 Tip: If you’re preparing for board exams, we recommend this best-selling Class 10 Mathematics Question Bank that includes solved quadratic equation problems, mind maps, and MCQs.

+What is a Quadratic Equation?
 A quadratic equation is a second-degree polynomial equation in a single variable x, with the general form:

 ax² + bx + c = 0